kevvlvl/FastAxum/README.md

 `kubectl apply -f k8s/3-gitea-svc-lb.yaml`

-Now, from the host, Gitea is accessible from http://localhost:8081
+Now, on the host, Gitea is accessible from http://localhost:8081

 We do need an admin account (for our dev purposes), so we need to create one in Gitea using the following command